lucasgcampos/ether-capture-audit/src/retirement/README.md

 Logic	| Add isComplete state control
 Compiler	| Update Solidity version to ^0.8.0
-Best Practice |	Replace .transfer() with .call() Integrity	| Track balance with an internal variable Visibility	| Use external instead of public
+Best Practice |	Replace .transfer() with .call()
+Best Practice | Check that the address is not zero Integrity | Track balance with an internal variable Visibility	| Use external instead of public

 ## ▶️ How to run the project